 Short-course "burst" (acute asthma): 40 to 60 mg/day in divided doses 1 to 2 times/day for 3 to 10 days; Note: Burst should be continued until symptoms resolve and peak expiratory flow is at least 80% of personal best; usually requires 3 to 10 days of treatment (~5 days on average); longer treatment may be required

 Long-term treatment: 7.5 to 60 mg daily given as a single dose in the morning or every other day as needed for asthma control

-Anti-inflammatory or immunosuppressive dose: Children and Adolescents: Oral: 0.1 to 2 mg/kg/day in 3 or 4 divided dose
+Anti-inflammatory or immunosuppressive dose: Infants, Children, and Adolescents: Oral: 0.1 to 2 mg/kg/day in divided doses 1 to 4 times/day